poanetwork/blockscout-terraform/README.md

 ```

 This is due to a bug in Terraform, however the fix is to just rerun `ansible-playbook deploy_infra.yml` again, and Terraform will pick up where it left off.
 This does not always happen, but this is the current workaround if you see it.

+### Server doesn't start during deployment

+Even if server is configured correctly, sometimes it may not bind the appropriate 4000 port due to unknown reason.
+If so, simply go to the appropriate nested blockscout folder, kill and rerun server.
+For example, you can use the following command: `pkill beam.smp && pkill node && sleep 10 && mix phx.server`.